vietnnit/Monad-testnet/README.md

 - **Description**: Automates swapping MON to USDT via the Rubic router.
 - **Features**:
   - Supports multiple private keys from `pvkey.txt`.
-  - Configurable swap cycles with random amounts (0.01 MON).
+  - Configurable swap cycles with a fixed amount (0.01 MON).
+  - Wraps MON to WMON, swaps WMON to USDT, then unwraps remaining WMON to MON.
   - Random delays (1-3 minutes) between cycles and accounts.
   - Transaction tracking with Tx Hash and explorer links.
 - **Usage**: Select from `main.py` menu, input number of cycles.